 What is the Basic Process?

 The process is a long one, so be prepared to be patient.
-While your local Virginia defense attorney and Ashburn or local Fairfax traffic lawyer can explain how the steps will be executed in your scenario, here are a few of the broad, basic steps:
+While your local Virginia defense attorney and Washington or local Fairfax traffic lawyer can explain how the steps will be executed in your scenario, here are a few of the broad, basic steps:

 - petition for restoration of driving privileges accurately and sufficiently.